bioinformatics-policlinicogemelli/ALOA/README.md

 └── stats
     └── stat_analysis_r_50.tsv
 ```
-Example:
+ALOA command to generate this output:
 ```
 python3 aloa.py -p
 ```
 ### 7. Imaging
-The markers' position and their distances can be plot on single chosen ROIs images.
+The markers' position and their distances can be plot on single chosen ROI image.
 In particular, for marker positions the output folder will be structured as:
-- **tif** images with markers plot on ROIs
+- **tif** images with markers plotted on ROIs
-- **Interactive_plots** folder containing the same images mentioned above but with the possibility to selecting and showing only specific markers by clicking on the correspondive legends dots.
+- **Interactive_plots** folder containing the same images mentioned above with the possibility to select and show only specific markers by clicking on the correspondive legend dot.
 ```
 Img_match
 ├── Interactive_plots